Wordle Guide

 Basic Rules

-- Word Length: All guesses and the target word are exactly 5 letters long
+- Length: All guesses are 5 letters.

 Color-Coded Feedback System